Roshan7869/Trading_project/Readme.md

 | **Redis connection failed** | Use Docker.
 Backend will auto-switch to **Mock Market Data** if Redis is missing locally. |
 | **"EADDRINUSE: 4000"** | Kill existing node processes: `taskkill /F /IM node.exe` |

-## License

-MIT License

-# This change is done by Ravi Kesharwani